 6) Read as much as you can before and after.
 There are actually manuals that will guide you to become a better, more confident father.
 I suggest reading books such as, The Expectant Father by Armin A. Brott and Jennifer Ash, Don’t Just Stand There: How to Be Helpful, Clued-In, Supportive, Engaged, Meaningful, and Relevant in the Delivery Room by Elissa Stein and Jon Lichtenstein, Be Prepared: A Practical Handbook for New Dads by By Gary Greenberg and Jeannie Hayden.
 The great thing about fatherhood is that there’s been literally billions of fathers before you who have succeeded!

 8) Plan the support network.
-The first two weeks will be the scariest and most difficult time period.
-You must be 100% present for your partner during this time period.
+The first two weeks after birth will be a difficult time period.
+You must be 100% present for your partner during this time.
 It may or may not be a good idea for relatives with parental experience to come by for support or not.
 Have an open discussion.
 I highly recommend hiring a postpartum doula for the first month if you don’t have anybody else to give you guidance at home.
 A postpartum doula will help give you confidence as parents, guide you on what to do, and help take care of your baby when you can no longer function.
 After the first three months, you can work on coordinating with friends and family when they can arrive.
 Don’t take anything personally during these three months!